GOVTNZ/web-standards/guidance/assessment/tests/a11y/captions-transcripts.md

     * If you find an iframe look for a title attribute with a descriptive name.

     * If the iframe doesn’t have one, record a failure for WCAG 4.1.2 (Name, role, value).
 Note the reason.

+12. Remember to resize your browser window and test at the other viewport sizes.
+If there is no change to page content or layout, enter ‘no change’ in the results and don’t test for that viewport.

 #### Other failure points